flo-12/miniRT/README.md

 # miniRT
-Thanks @Linuswidmer for the collaboration on this project!
+Thanks [Linuswidmer](https://github.com/linuswidmer) for the collaboration on this project!

 **Raytracing** is an old - yet still very common method - for rendering algorithms that generate digital images.